 Copyright issues

-Copyright of the original material in registers is held by the Episcopal Unit, who should control the copying and dissemination of the information to any third party according to any policy or Guidelines agreed to by the Church.
+Copyright of the original material in registers is held by the Episcopal Unit, who should control the copying and dissemination of the information to any third party* according to any policy or Guidelines agreed to by the Church.

 (Note that with marriage registers, not all information will be copyright to the Church because some information will be copied from a government issued marriage licence).